roman-milk/roman-milk.github.io/wife-enslaved.md

  Riana desperately needed to make up for last night, and keep him from selling her.
 She just couldn't get it out of her head that he would become bored with her, as an older woman, and sell her.
 At least this master was nice and looked after her.

  To avoid being sold, she set her mind to being a perfect and obedient slave girl.
 She would avoid upsetting him by going on about her husband buying her back.
 After all, Adrian was no longer her husband, and she was officially Jimmy's slave.
-Report_Story #3